United Community Bank gets greenlight from county council to move headquarters to downtown Greenville

 GREENVILLE, S.C.
 (WSPA) – Greenville County Council voted unanimously Tuesday night on an ordinance that will provide tax breaks to help bring United Community Bank’s headquarters to the downtown area.

-“It’s a 30-million dollar investment, 225 new jobs,” Vice Chair for County Council, Dan Tripp said.
+“It’s a $30-million investment, 225 new jobs,” Vice Chair for County Council Dan Tripp said.
 “What we try to do is work with businesses to bring them into the county and spur the development of businesses in Greenville County.”

 “That’s going to bring a tremendous amount of buying power,” Councilman Joe Dill said.
 “And with a corporation like this, they bring spin-off companies that’ll come to do business with them and they’ll want to live in this neighborhood also.”